Leptoquarks with Exactly Stable Protons: Abstract

 \section{Abstract}

-A simple TeV-scale extension of the Standard Model by scalar leptoquarks recently gained popularity due to the flavor anomalies.
-But the non-observation of proton decay and charged lepton flavour violation severely constrain the leptoquark interactions, meaning that their ultraviolet (UV) realisation must be rather special.
-Using a lepton-flavored $\U(1)_X$ gauge symmetry to restrict the leptoquark interactions, we discover a novel mechanism for rendering the proton exactly stable to \textit{all orders} in the effective field theory expansion.
-Introducing a scalar condensate to break the $\U(1)_X$ in the UV and generate realistic neutrino masses with a type-I seesaw leaves a linearly realised discrete $\Z_9$ or $\Z_{18}$ gauge symmetry in the infrared (IR).
-This symmetry exactly prohibits all $\Delta B = 1$ processes and can easily be adapted to many other new-physics models.
-Charged lepton flavour violation is forbidden at the renormalisable level, leaving the leptoquarks with approximately preserved muon number.
-We speculate that $ \U(1)_X $ can emerge from a gauge--flavour unified theory with gauge group $\SU(12) \times \SU(2) \times \SU(2)$ even deeper in the UV.
+We explore a novel mechanism to restrict TeV-scale leptoquark interactions and render the proton exactly stable to \textit{all orders} in the effective field theory expansion.
+A scalar condensate breaks a lepton-flavored $\U(1)_X$ gauge symmetry in the ultraviolet and generates neutrino masses, leaving a discrete $\Z_9$ or $\Z_{18}$ gauge symmetry in the infrared, forbidding $\Delta B = 1$ processes.
+This provides an elegant framework to address the flavour anomalies and can be adapted to many other new-physics models.
+The $ \U(1)_X $ can emerge from a gauge--flavour unified $\SU(12) \times \SU(2) \times \SU(2)$ theory at even higher energies.